 "All change at Euston!"

 ...Yet Mark 1 and LWT agreed the production needed notching up a gear or two.
 The broadcaster ploughed additional funding into the show but decided to exert more direct control over proceedings.
 In early 1978 production had wrapped up on the final season of The Sweeney, leaving much of its freelance crew seeking new employment.
-Leaping at the opportunity to acquire such a talented bunch of people, LWT signed then up en masse!
+Leaping at the opportunity to acquire such a talented bunch of people, LWT signed them up en masse!
 The Professionals effectively became the new Euston project in all but name.
 The newly-acquired expertise allowed for far more use of outdoor shots and real building interiors as opposed to studio mock-ups.
 Sound recordist Dave Crozier refined his kit to make it much more portable.
 The crew could literally follow the actors around the locations and record their dialogue "on-the-fly", rather than having to redub it later in the studio - a technique used extensively in the first season.
 All this greatly enhanced the look and feel of the production, giving the viewer a superior sense of "immediacy".
-The only downside was a necessary switch to 16mm film - the smaller cameras couldn't handle the 35mm stock used for the first season.

 With a view to bringing inner-London locations closer to hand, the production moved from its Harefield Grove base to the larger Lee International Studios at Wembley.